Top 10 Reasons to Visit Sao Tome and Principe

 Most nationalities don’t require a visa to visit Sao Tome & Principe, a 15-day visit is stamped in your passport on arrival.
 See the full list here.
 I travel with an Australian passport, and I did require a visa to visit Sao Tome and Principe.

 You can apply for an E-Visa online through the official Sao Tome government page.
-It can take up to 5 business days to be processed and emailed to you.
-Allow enough time to secure your visa before making plans to travel to Sao Tome and Principe.
+It can take up to 5 business days for your visa to be processed and emailed to you.
+Allow enough time to secure your visa before planning to travel to Sao Tome and Principe.

 Note: Print the visa page once you receive it and take it with you.
 You must pay 20 euros (cash) once you arrive at the airport.
 The visa stamp takes a full page of your passport.